 I’m going to warn you right off the bat, reading this article is only the start.

 To really be effective, you need to practice these skills on a regular basis.
-I highly advice finding a local instructor who teaches real-world self-defense — not some black belt mill looking to suck your money, teaching you useless forms and other fancy looking nonsense.
+I highly advise finding a local instructor who teaches real-world self-defense — not some black belt mill looking to suck your money, teaching you useless forms and other fancy looking nonsense.

 One of the most important parts of utilizing these improvised weapons is knowing how to make those weapons useful, which usually means knowing how to target that specific tool towards the most effective points on the human body.